Pala Pizza Romana

 The Best Bangkok Pizza Shop

-This is one of those places where if you aren’t paying attention, you could easily walk right passed it.
+This is one of those places where if you aren’t paying attention, you could easily walk right past it.
 It’s located in a fairly busy area, just outside of one of Bangkok’s most prominent malls, Terminal 21.
 It also happens to be right at one of the junctions between the underground subway (MRT) and the overground sky train (BTS) stations named “Asok”.
 Because of the busy overpassing walkways and sky train bridges, this tightly nestled, and fairly hidden pizzeria gets a fair amount of passing foot-traffic.
 However, it seldom gets found for the gastronomical delights that await inside if you give yourself enough time for a proper sit down meal.
 It seems like there’s those who know about it and visit frequently, and then there’s everyone else who just passes by.
 I reckon this is the best Bangkok Pizza shop I’ve found so far.

 Pizza in Bangkok?
 Why?